ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

     style IPFWontConnect fill:#dd3300
 ```

-You can see the results of the process in "**Discovery Snapshot --> Connectivity Report**".
+You can see the results of the process in **Discovery Snapshot --> Connectivity Report**.

 ![Connectivity Report](cli_discovery/already_discovered_or_in_queue.png)